How to Manage Medication Side Effects

 Keep in mind that not all medications will produce side effects and not all side effects will be significant enough to change the course of your treatment.
 It’s important to pay attention to how you are feeling both before and after taking prescribed medications and to always stay in touch with a healthcare provider to discuss any unexpected symptoms or changes.
 For more information on how to manage your medications check out this article from Alto.

 Looking for a partner to help you manage your prescriptions?
-Our team is available to answer your questions from 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; reach out via phone, text, or theapp.
+Our team is available to answer your questions from 6 am - 9 pm PT Monday - Friday and 7 am - 6 pm PT on weekends; reach out by phone or in-app secure messaging.

 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.